 Another scenario you would have control cycling standing up is when you’re cycling in narrow allies in urban cities.
 Cars and pedestrians almost never look for bikes coming through the alley.
 But, if you’re standing up it will be easier for you to see them and avoid getting hit or running into them.

 7. Makes Vehicles Notice You More

-I like this idea of standing to let vehicles notice you because it makes sense that one’s will clearly see what’s right in front of them and what is much taller than them.
+I like the idea of standing up to let vehicles notice you because it makes sense that they will clearly see what’s right in front of them and what is much taller than them.
 While riding in a low position or just on the saddle, many vehicles may not notice you right away.

 In order to not only see and be seen, standing up on the bike near cross streets or high trafficked areas will make you more noticeable.

 There have been times where I stood up from a seated position and it made the vehicle across from me more aware that a cyclist was there.
 It’s the little things you do on your bike that can make a world of difference in avoiding an accident.

 Overall cycling is a low-impact activity so it’s reasonable to state that it’s better for your knees while standing.
 The reason for this is that the knee is more stable standing than in a seated position.

 Riding in a seated position on longer rides actually places the knee under a lot of force and tension.
 When the knee is under pressure it starts to behave differently due to overuse.